Chaédria LaBouvier

-Education
+Early life and education

+LaBouvier grew up in Texas, and has described her family roots as arising from "the Texas-Louisiana Creole enclaves" of the Deep South.
+Her fascination with Basquiat began as a child, as her parents owned three of the artist's drawings.

 In 2007, LaBouvier received a B.A. in history from Williams College.
 In 2014, she earned a masters of fine arts degree in screenwriting from the University of California, Los Angeles (UCLA).

 Career

 In 2019, LaBouvier was hired by the Solomon R. Guggenheim Museum as the first black guest curator and the second black curator in the history of the Guggenheim (following Nigerian curator Okwui Enwezor, 1996) to organize an exhibition.
 She was the first black author to write a Guggenheim catalogue.

 The exhibition, "Basquiat's Defacement: The Untold Story," opened in June 2019 and covered not only Basquiat's work, but also the history of Michael Stewart, whose death from police brutality inspired the painting, The Death of Michael Stewart.
 Other paintings by Basquiat on the theme of police brutality and art featuring Stewart by Keith Haring, George Condo and Lyle Ashton Harris were also included in the exhibition.
 The focus of the show on Stewart and the struggle of black men living in the United States set the show apart from other exhibitions on Basquiat, according to WNYC.
 The show ran for five months with hundreds of thousands of visitors.

 On February 25, 2021, LaBouvier received a Bicentennial Medal from Williams College, becoming the youngest medalist in the award's history.